 Pregnant women who are exposed to trace levels of lead in their drinking water can experience reduced fetal growth, which will cause permanent damage to the fetus and even result in a miscarriage.
 The safest course of action is to eliminate the possibility of drinking lead in your tap water.

 How Can I Get Lead Out of My Drinking Water?

 If you want to know how to remove lead from your drinking water the process is simple: just install a home water filter system.
-To target heavy metals like lead install a Heavy Metals 3 Stage Whole House Water Filter, which removes over 80 contaminants like lead, iron, and chlorine at rates over 99% so you can get back to enjoying simply pure water.With five stages of state-of-the-art water filtration, a Reverse Osmosis Home System is also a great choice to rid your family of the health effects of lead.
+To target heavy metals like lead install a Heavy Metals 3 Stage Whole House Water Filter, which removes over 80 contaminants like lead, iron, and chlorine at rates over 99% so you can get back to enjoying simply pure water.With five stages of state-of-the-art water filtration, an RO system is also a great choice to rid your family of the health effects of lead.
 RO systems feature an easy install and remove up to 99% of contaminants including lead, chlorine, and fluoride.
 Make the process simple by chatting with a member of our customer service team to decide which system is right for your home.